Pemalang Regency: Pre Mataram

-Duchy subordinate Mataram
+Duchy subordinate to Mataram

 Pemalang into administrative territorial unit steady since R. Mangoneng, Pangonen or Mangunoneng became ruler Pemalang region centered on Hamlet Oneng, Bojongbata village in about 1622.
-During this period Pemalang is apanage of Prince Purbaya of Mataram.
-According to some sources Mangoneng R is a figure that local leaders supporting the policy of Sultan Agung.
-A character who is very anti- VOC.
+During this period Pemalang was an appanage of Prince Purbaya of Mataram.
+According to some sources Mangoneng R was a figure that local leaders supporting the policy of Sultan Agung.
+A character who is very anti-VOC.
 Thus Mangoneng can be seen as a leader, soldier, warrior and hero of the nation in the fight against the Dutch colonization in the 17th century is the struggle against the Dutch under the banner of Sultan Agung of Mataram.

 In about 1652, Sunan Ingabehi Subajaya Amangkurat II lifted into the Regent Pemalang after Amangkurat II established rule in Mataram throne after uprising Trunajaya extinguished with the help of the VOC in 1678.